Prepare multidimensional pollution data

 A blank chart view and the Chart Properties pane both appear.

-- In the Chart Properties pane, under Define an area of interest, click the Feature Selector button.
+- In the Chart Properties pane, under Time series choose Multiple locations with one variable and under Define an area of interest, click the Feature Selector button.

 - On the map, click the United Kingdom to select it.
 The country polygon highlights in blue.

 A line chart appears in the chart view, and in the Chart Properties pane, a new entry appears in the table in the Define an area of interest section.
 You will give each area of interest a different color to make the chart easier to read.

 If the chart does not appear, click Delete the selected row under Define an area of interest.
 Select the UK again.

 - Click the symbol and choose Mars Red (second column, third row).